purefunctor/purescript-ouroboros/README.md

 Rather than large compiler phases which imperatively accumulate information, it consists of small functions which derive information.
 For instance, rather than mutating an environment when type-checking with local bindings, Ouroboros uses a [scope graph](https://pl.ewi.tudelft.nl/research/projects/scope-graphs/) to model name resolution rules in the language.

 Consequently, its declarative design makes way for incremental recomputation.
 Ouroboros' party of small functions is designed to compute information that is tolerant to changes that won't affect semantics.
-For example, adding a comment should not cause the entire file to be type-checked, though it might be useful to recomptue information such as source spans for hover tooltips in the editor.
+For example, adding a comment should not cause the entire file to be type-checked, though it might be useful to recompute information such as source spans for hover tooltips in the editor.

 The [DESIGN.md](./DESIGN.md) document talks these design choices and inspirations in-depth.